'Pharma Bro' won't stop talking, except to jury in trial | New Country 923

 He also has taken aim at news coverage of the trial, a la President Donald Trump, writing, “More trash from the NYTimes.
 Is there an intelligent writer-editor pair at this company?
 Who would read this ‘news’?”

-Government evidence introduced on Tuesday included emails in which Shkreli snapped at a lawyer charged separately with conspiring with him in a scheme to hide hedge fund client losses and pay them back against thier wishes with stock in a new drug company called Retrophin.
+Government evidence introduced on Tuesday included emails in which Shkreli snapped at a lawyer charged separately with conspiring with him in a scheme to hide hedge fund client losses and pay them back, against their wishes, with stock in a new drug company called Retrophin.

 “I am really starting to think you are inept,” Shkreli told the lawyer in one email.
 When the lawyer asked for guidance on how to divvy up shares, he replied, “Take from anyone.
 I don’t care.
 Do the math.”